vh4/Machine-Learning/README.md

 # Machine Learning Tasks 🚀

-This is a machin learning course assignment from the first week - 7th week for UTS.
+This is a machin learning course assignment from 1th week - 7th week for UTS.

 ### 1. IMPORTANT ASKING⚠️